withcaldera/engineering-framework/templates/role-template.md

 ## Examples

-What does this look like in practice?
-Here are specific things you might be doing:

-- [Concrete example of a typical activity or deliverable]
-- [Another specific example showing the scope of work]
+You're operating at this level when people see you doing these things:

+- [Observable action or artifact that demonstrates operating at this level]
+- [Visible behavior that others can witness in team communications]
-- [Example demonstrating collaboration or impact]
+- [Public deliverable or contribution that shows scope and impact]
-- [Example showing technical or leadership behavior]
+- [Perceivable leadership or collaboration pattern]
-- [3-5 total examples that paint a clear picture]
+- [3-5 total examples of visible actions that signal this role]

+*In a remote organization, your work must be visible to be valued.
+These are the observable signals that you're delivering at this level.*

 ---